undergrad-partner-school

 Financial Aid

-Financial aid for students comes in different forms: grants, loans, scholarships, or work-study programs.
-Check out some recent data to get informed about need-based and non-need-based aid you might get at St. Petersburg College.
+Getting some financial aid in forms of grants, loans, scholarships or work-study programs can be crucial for finishing your studies.
+Check out some recent data to get the information about need-based and non-need-based aid at St. Petersburg College.

 Need-based

-There were 3,674 students who got need-based financial aid of any kind.
+3,674 students gained some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at St. Petersburg College is available to international students.
-The total number of students (including freshmen) who were determined to have financial need was 3,995.
-The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $44,925,601, and state $12,293,377.
+The overall number of students (including freshmen) who were determined to have financial need was found to be 3,995.
+The amount of federal need-based scholarships/grants awarded to the students at this institution reached $44,925,601, and state $12,293,377.
 The students of St. Petersburg College received the -institutional need-based aid in the amount of $3,773,406, and external in the amount of $1,758,616.

 $2,388